farm/bldc-ffb-joystick-base/README.md

 # bldc-ffb-joystick-base
 This project contains CAD files needed to perform mechanical assembly of a base for FFB joystick.

-3d-print-parts contains all elements which need to be printed sheet-metal-parts contains drawing for case parts, including holes and bending profiles assembly caontains full STP assembly, and you can preview it online at https://autode.sk/3tObyss
+3d-print-parts - all elements which need to be printed
+sheet-metal-parts - drawings for case parts, including holes and bending profiles
+assembly - full STP assembly, preview it online at https://autode.sk/3tObyss

 | Parts                         |    |
 | ----------------------------- | -- |
 | PANEL\_BACK\_FRONT            | 2  |